Filling a Vacancy

 Waiver of Recruitment is a non-competitive process in which the hiring manager identifies the candidate for hire in lieu of the position being posted and advertised.

 It is university practice to recruit both within and outside its work force to obtain qualified applicants.
-Hiring Managers are strongly encouraged to fill positions through Recruitment.
-However, in exceptional circumstances, a Waiver of Recruitment can be used to fill limited, career and contract appointments.
+Hiring Managers are strongly encouraged to fill positions through a competitive recruitment.
+However, in exceptional circumstances, a Waiver of Recruitment, with appropriate justification and approval, can be used to fill a career or a contract appointment.

 See Waiver of Recruitment for required criteria and local process.
 If you are ready to request a waiver of recruitment, please complete the Request for Waiver of Recruitment form.